OpenCyphal/nunavut/README.rst

         #endif // {{T.full_name | c.macrofy}}

+Nunavut is named after the `Canadian territory`_.
+We chose the name because it is a beautiful word to say and read.
+Also, the name fits with a theme of "places in Canada" started with the `Yukon`_ project.

 ************************************************
 Installation
 ************************************************

-PyDSDLgen requires Python 3.5 or newer and depends on `pydsdl`_.
+Nunavut requires Python 3.5 or newer and depends on `pydsdl`_.

 Install from PIP::

-    pip install pydsdlgen
+    pip install nunavut

 ************************************************
 Bundled third-party software
 ************************************************

-PyDSDLgen embeds the following third-party software libraries into its source (i.e. these are not dependencies and do not need to be installed):
+Nunavut embeds the following third-party software libraries into its source (i.e. these are not dependencies and do not need to be installed):

 - `Jinja2`_ by Armin Ronacher and contributors, BSD 3-clause license.